shd101wyy/Yo/DESIGN.md

 # Language Design

-**Mo** (墨) is minimal, general-purpose, compiled programming language that incorporates the Linear Types, Mutable Value Semantics (2nd class references), and Algebraic Effects (one-shot).
+**Mo** 墨 🐼 is minimal, general-purpose, compiled programming language that incorporates the Linear Types, Mutable Value Semantics (2nd class references), and Algebraic Effects (one-shot, lexical scoped).

 **Mo** aims to be a simple to learn programming language.
 If you are familiar with TypeScript, you should be able to pick up **Mo** in 1 hour 😉.

 **Mo** has a minimal syntax design that looks like TypeScript, and uses uniform call syntax (dot notation)~~, brace elison~~ to make the code more concise.

-**Mo** is strong typed with a robust bidrectional type checker. **Mo** supports `interface` that works like typeclass/trait, combined with algebraic effects (one-shot) and an efficient type system.
+**Mo** is strong typed with a robust bidrectional type checker. **Mo** supports `interface` that works like typeclass/trait, combined with Algebraic Effects (one-shot, lexical scoped) and an efficient type system.

 **Mo** (will &) tend to support advanced type system features such as generalized algebraic data types (GADT), dependent types, refinement types. `In Design`